SLUGIS/dcpp-weather-scraper/README.md

 In order to make this script easy to run, it is packaged with [pyinstaller] into an installer file.
 The created folder in the dist directory can then be distributed and run without any external dependencies.

+If you manage to install pyinstaller simply build the .exe by running: `pyinstaller weathergrabber.py`

 [pyinstaller]: <http://pythonhosted.org/PyInstaller/>
 [PGE Weather Info]: <http://www.pge.com/about/edusafety/dcpp/index.jsp>